+n.
+Disclose the total amount of additional investment commitments, if any, for each reported investment.
+This would include both commitments and contingent commitments such as, but not limited to, capital calls, delayed drawsx, scheduled or on-demand drawdowns, unfunded commitments, etc.

+Footnote x - A delayed draw is an arrangement in which the investor/reporting entity commits a specified amount of capital upfront but does not disburse the full amount at once.
+Instead, the committed capital is disbursed, or “drawn down,” in stages, either at predetermined intervals or when specified conditions are satisfied.
+The initial funding provided under the arrangement would represent the reporting entity’s initial investment, while the delayed draw reflects an additional investment commitment.

 Recommended revisions to Annual Statements and Instructions:

-Note 14 - Liabilities, Contingencies and Assessments:
+Note 14 - Liabilities, Contingencies, Assessments, and Commitments:

 Instruction:

-For disclosures related to SSAP No. 5—Liabilities, Contingencies and Impairments of Assets, SSAP No. 35—Guaranty Fund and Other Assessments, SSAP No. 97—Investments in Subsidiary, Controlled and Affiliated Entities and SSAP No. 48—Joint Ventures, Partnerships and Limited Liability Companies describe the nature of any material contingencies in accordance with SSAP No. 5 and report total contingent liabilities.
+For disclosures related to SSAP No. 5—Liabilities, Contingencies and Impairments of Assets, SSAP No. 35—Guaranty Fund and Other Assessments, SSAP No. 48—Joint Ventures, Partnerships and Limited Liability Companies, and SSAP No. 97—Investments in Subsidiary, Controlled and Affiliated Entities, describe the nature of any commitments, contingent commitments, and contingencies in accordance with SSAP No. 5.

 Drafting Note: Within the instructions above there was a direction to “report total contingent liabilities,” however this disclosure is not part of the required SSAP No. 5 disclosures or detailed in the instructions and examples below.
 It was also brought to NAIC Staff’s attention by an interested regulator that the Pick A Page reporting feature for Note 14A(1), insurers can input an amount for total contingent liabilities, however it is not clear how this number is arrived at or what it consists of.
 NAIC staff looked at the historical record of this disclosure and believe it was intended to require the insurer to disclose the total amount of loss contingencies which have been recognized as a liability.
 Additionally, NAIC staff noted that the term “contingent liabilities” is not a defined term, and nearly all appearances are within SSAP No. 5 within the guarantees guidance.
 U.S. GAAP is similar in that the term “contingent liabilities” is not included in the Master Glossary and only appears with any regularity within Topics 460-10 Guarantees and 825-20 Registration Payment Arrangements.
 As such, NAIC staff have recommended removing the term “contingent liabilities” from the Note 14 instructions, proposed additional language to clarify the disclosure of recorded loss contingencies in Note 14F, and will also recommend that the Pick A Page for total contingent liabilities be deleted.

-A. Contingent Commitments
+A. Commitments and Contingent Commitments

+Disclose and describe commitments and contingent commitments related to the following:

-Disclose any commitment or contingent commitment to an SCA entity, joint venture, partnership, or limited liability company (e.g., guarantees or commitments to provide additional capital contributions).
+SCA entities, joint ventures, partnerships, or limited liability companies (e.g., guarantees or commitments to provide additional capital contributions).
+Refer to SSAP No. 5 and SSAP No. 48 for accounting guidance.

+Forward commitments which are not derivative instruments.
+Refer to SSAP No. 5 for accounting guidance.

-Include any commitment or contingent commitment (e.g., guarantees or commitments to provide additional capital contributions) including the amount of equity contributions that are contingent commitments related to investments in tax credit structures and the year(s) that contingent commitments are expected to be paid.
+Investments in tax credit structures (e.g., guarantees or commitments to provide additional capital contributions).
+If applicable, this disclosure shall also indicate the amount of commitments and/or contingent commitments specifically related to equity contributions and the year(s) in which the equity contributions are expected to be paid.
 Refer to SSAP No. 93—Investments in Tax Credit Structures for accounting guidance.

-Include any commitment or contingent commitment to purchase tax credits.
+Purchases of tax credits.
 Refer to SSAP No. 94—State and Federal Tax Credits for accounting guidance.

+Any commitments and contingent commitments not otherwise disclosed and described in this note, or elsewhere in the notes to the financial statements.